jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3) The High Court may order that any proceedings transferred to the High Court under this section are to be transferred into the Court of Appeal.

 ### 138O Transfer from small claims jurisdiction of Taxation Review Authority
-(1) If a disputant commences a challenge to a disputable decision in the small claims jurisdiction of a Taxation Review Authority and the Commissioner considers—the Commissioner may apply to—
+(1) If a disputant commences a challenge to a disputable decision in the small claims jurisdiction of a Taxation Review Authority and the Commissioner considers— the Commissioner may apply to—
   (a) that the proposed adjustment in dispute between the disputant and the Commissioner will or is likely to arise again in future assessments; or
   (b) that the challenge involves or may involve significant legal issues of precedent; or (c) that the facts of the challenge are either not clear or are in dispute; or